son-n-pham/Web-App-With-ASP.NET/README.md

 - Provide tools to build software such tools for printing text to the screen and finding the current time
 - Define a set of data types, ie. text, numbers, dates, ..., to conveniently store info in program

-### Versions of .NET: They do the same job but for different operating system:
+### Versions of .NET: They do the same job but for different operating systems:
 - .NET Framework is the original .NET running on only Windows computers.
 - .NET Core is the new, cross-platform version running on Windows, MacOS and Linux.
 Microsoft plans to rename .NET Core to .NET